 Humility forbade him ever to expect this miraculous accessory, and he therefor made himself at once a scholar, availing himself of interpreters to transfer the mysteries of religion to the dialect of the country; and then, after committing them to memory, he went forth to announce them in public.22

 Dominique Bouhours, (1628–1702) was another Jesuit scholar, writer, and historian who held the life and times of Francis Xavier very dearly.
 He is also one of the most controversial figures on the subject.
 His French work, first published in 1682, Vie de Saint François Xavier, apotre des Indes et du Japon is credited by protestant scholars as the source of exaggeration.
-It is unclear whether the blame should he wholly be put on Bouhours.
-His accusations can be traced to the writing style of the time where most authors did not clearly cite their sources.
-Bouhours is one of the offenders.
-His work cited earlier sources such as the Italian Jesuit historian Giovanni Pietro Maffei’s Historium Indicarum Libri XVI, and the French Jesuit Pierre Poussines who wrote in 1667, des Lettres de François Xavier.25 Neither one has any reference to the gift of tongues.
-He falls silent on the rest of the sources that he used to broaden his stories on tongues but it appears that he amplified his biography from the proceedings of the canonization process and expanded on Daniello Bartoli’s work.
+Perhaps one should not entirely criticize Bouhours.
+He lived during a time where most authors did not consistently cite their sources.
+On the other hand, his work cited earlier sources such as the Italian Jesuit historian Giovanni Pietro Maffei’s Historium Indicarum Libri XVI, and the French Jesuit Pierre Poussines who wrote in 1667, des Lettres de François Xavier.25 Neither one has any reference to the gift of tongues.
+He falls silent on the rest of the sources that he used to broaden his stories on tongues, but it appears that he amplified his biography from the proceedings of the canonization process and expanded on Daniello Bartoli’s work.
 If he did a better job of citation, his name may be held in better respect on this issue.

 Bouhours is an odd read and is hard to figure out.
 He vacillated on the definition and is very inconsistent on what he believed constituted the gift of tongues.